-You may be wondering, "When can I see the bus?"
+You may be wondering, "When and where can I see the bus?"

 Learn more about where we are in the two to three year process here.